-Q.24 Value of assets under custody (in EUR millions)
+Q.24 Value of assets under custody (data type: monetary, in '000 EUR)

-Only report for F.26 'Custody services': the amount of assets under custody, using the fair value.
+Only report for F.26 'Custody services': the amount of assets under custody, using fair value.
 Other measurement bases including nominal value may be used if the fair value is not available.
 In those cases where the institution provides services to entities such as collective investment undertakings or pension funds, the assets concerned may be shown at the value at which these entities report the assets in their own balance sheet.
 Reported amounts shall include accrued interest, if appropriate.